SPLAYER-HD/RestServiceDjango/README.md

     http://localhost:8000/citizens/friends_in_common?users=XXX,XXX

-    Where XXX and XXX has to be the IDs of the citizens, to search their IDs use this url:
+    Where XXX and XXX has to be the IDs of the citizens, (possible values 1000,988) to search their IDs use this url:

     http://localhost:8000/citizens

-- Given 1 people, provide a list of fruits and vegetables they like.
+- Given 1 people, provide a list of fruits and vegetables they like (possible value 1000).

     http://localhost:8000/citizens/XXX/get_food